openPupil/PyPupilEXT/README.md

 conda activate pypupilenv
 ```

-#### Step 3: Build the wheel file from source and install the PyPupilEXT using pip.
+#### Step 3: Build and install an installation wheel from source via pip

 In PyPupilEXT, the pupil detection algorithms are included as C++ files.
 Therefore, it is necessary to load different C++ libraries to build the pupil detection algorithms.
 This process is fully automated with vcpkg.
 You only need to open the PyPupilEXT folder and call a one-liner.
 Note that the build process will take a while because the C++ libs need to be downloaded and compiled.